RAGFishAI/Ragfish/README.md

+## ❯ Ragfish

+Ragfish is an open-source, self-hosted AI platform that helps businesses turn their internal data into powerful, role-based AI assistants.

+With Ragfish, organizations can create knowledge channels, control access for teams, and enable AI-driven conversations based on their own data.

+### 💡 Why Ragfish?

+Most AI tools rely on external data and lack control.
+ Ragfish is built for businesses that need:

+🔐 Data privacy (self-hosted)
+👥 Role-based access control
+🧠 Context-aware AI using internal data
+⚙️ Full customization of AI behavior
+⚙️ Core Concepts
+📂 Channels

+Organize data into structured knowledge channels (e.g., Sales, HR, Support).

+Deploy Ragfish on your own server and start building AI assistants using your data.

 ## ❯  🚀 Easy to Deploy Ragfish on your server

 This is the official repository of Ragfish.You can easily deploy ragfish in your local server.